BY

 4. Trust

-Unlike a company, trust structures are not separate legal entities.
+Unlike a company, a trust business structure isn’t a separate legal entity.
 Instead, it’s a legal arrangement where assets are held by one party (the trustee) for the benefit of another party (the beneficiary).
-There are several types of trusts in Australia, including fixed, discretionary, unit, and hybrid trusts.

 Another popular benefit of a trust structure for your business is that it provides asset protection for the beneficiaries.
 This means that if the trustees are sued, the assets of the trust will not be at risk.

-So, if you require profits left in the business to help it scale, a trust is not the most suitable option.
-Instead, you may be better off using another structure, such as a company.
+So, if you require profits left in the business to help it scale, there are more suitable options than a trust.
+Instead, you may be better off using another structure like a company.

 Making the Right Business Structure Choice

 Each business structure has its own advantages and disadvantages, so weighing up the pros and cons in light of your specific circumstances is important.
+Additionally, different structures can impact how much tax you are obligated to pay, emphasising the legal implications related to taxation.

 Ultimately, there is no one-size-fits-all answer when choosing a business structure.
 The right choice for you will depend on your individual circumstances and objectives.